 The normal operation procedure on smaller V blocks is to first attach the block handler assembly on to the block making sure the cam lifters are COMPLETELY engaged and that the lift hook is approximately centered in block lengthwise.
-Place the 502-1-82M locator bar assembly thru the main bearings and hoist the block into the fixture.
-Pulling the block towards you, with the locator against the positioners, will prevent jamming in the slot of the guides during the loading and unloading operation.
-After locator bar is engaged in the positioners, pivot block outwards as you lower it.
+Place the 502-1-82F locator bar assembly thru the main bearings and hoist the block into the fixture, using the locator bar handle upright to help guide the locator bar into place.
+Fulling the block towards you, with the locator bar against the guides, will prevent jamming in the slot of the guides during loading and unloading operation.
+After locator is engaged in guides pivot block outwards as you lower it.

-Make sure the block is firmly seated in place and not resting on pan-rail burrs or other interferences.
-Accurate seating can also be a problem with extremely warped, distorted blocks.
-Another cause of problems is failure to remove main bearing inserts.
-The locator bar has a relief for blocks with a small main bearing or seal.
+Make sure the block is firmly seated in place and not resting on pan-rail burrs or other interference points, accurate seating can also be a problem with extremely warped, distorted blocks, or can be caused by failure to remove a main bearing insert.
+Locator has a relief for blocks with small main bearing or seal.
+Use upper switch on control tower to activate locator bar clamp fingers.